Does the recovery model in Microsoft Sql Server matter when using Subset or Privacy?

 Privacy

-Using Privacy temporary tables are created en filled with data.
-Normally it is not required to keep the logging for these temporary tables.
+During a Privacy run temporary tables are created and filled, and the target database (which contains test data) is modified at the end of a run.
+Normally it is not required to keep the logging for these temporary tables, or the target database.

-For that reason it is recommende to use the Simple recovery model during anonimizing.
+For that reason it is recommended to use the Simple recovery model during anonimizing.

 You need to have alter database permission to execute: